0-mostafa-rezaee-0/IRT_Item-Response-Theory/README.md

 ## Table of Contents

-<h1 align="center">Understand Enough: Item Response Theory (IRT)</h1>
+<h1 align="center">Item Response Theory (IRT) for AI Engineers</h1>

-<p align="center">A practical introduction to Item Response Theory for AI-based adaptive testing at Pearson</p>
+<p align="center">A practical introduction to Item Response Theory for AI-based adaptive testing</p>

 ## 1. Project Overview

 This repository provides a concise, practical introduction to Item Response Theory (IRT) — the psychometric framework that powers modern adaptive tests like GRE, GMAT, and PTE.
-The goal is to help AI engineers and data scientists "understand enough" about IRT to work effectively on adaptive testing systems, without requiring an extensive background in psychometrics.
+The goal is to help AI engineers and data scientists gain practical understanding of IRT to work effectively on adaptive testing systems, without requiring an extensive background in psychometrics.

 ## 2. Repository Structure